cloudposse/docs/content/release-engineering/cicd-process/slack-notification.md

 ---
-title: "Step 8: Slack Notification"
+title: "Step 7: Slack Notification"
-description: ""
+description: "Notify a slack channel upon successful deployment to cluster."
-weight: 8
+weight: 7
 ---

-After successful deployment, we recommend to trigger a notification to a Slack channel (e.g. `#qa`) so that others can go check it out.
+After a successful deployment to the cluster, we generally trigger a notification to a Slack channel (e.g. `#qa`) so that others can go check it out.
+This is especially useful with "Unlimited Staging Environments."

+{{< img src="/assets/slack-notification-4f496aeb.png" title="Sample Notification to Slack Channel" >}}

 # Dependencies